dmitryro/celery-docker-redis-mysql/celery-queue/README.md

 # Tasks
  - tasks.py is the file.
  - `anagram` task - this is where we actually compute the anagram
- - `read_anagram` task - just a stub, not implemented.
+ - `read` task - just a stub, not implemented.
 More tasks will be added as logic is migrated from Flask endpoints into tasks.

 # Broker